Click Shop Hoagies' and our affiliate links before you shop... Thanks!

 Being a true musician is about leaving your legacy for future generations, and by inspiring his students, Mr. Holland is ensuring that his passion will live forever, through them

-October Sky or VHS (PG) Recommended
+October Sky or VHS or Instant Video (PG) Recommended

 A West Virginia teenager hopes to break free from his predetermined coal miner's life by winning a national science fair competition with his rocket building designs

-Real Genius or VHS (PG) Recommended
+Real Genius or VHS or Instant Video (PG) Recommended

 The freshman year of a nerdy kid who enters college at a young age, with a subplot involving computers and military secrets